besanchez1/frogger-skillmap/skillmap.md

 # frogger
-* name: Frogger Game Maker Guide
+* name: Road Crossing Game Maker Guide
 * description: Level up your game making skills by completing the tutorials in this guide.

 ## frogger
 * name: frogger
-* description: Let's recreate the classic game Frogger and see what we can learn!
+* description: Let's create a Frogger-style game and see what we can learn!

 ### frogger-activity1

-* name: Splash Screen and Frogger Sprite
+* name: Splash Screen and Player Sprite
 * type: tutorial
-* description: Make a splash screen and a Frogger sprite with movement!
+* description: Make a splash screen and a Player sprite with movement!
 * tags: easy
 * next: frogger-activity2